 Childhood vaccines: Tough questions, straight answers

-Childhood vaccines protect children from a variety of serious or potentially fatal diseases, including diphtheria, measles, polio and whooping cough (pertussis).
+Childhood vaccines protect children from a variety of serious or potentially fatal diseases, including diphtheria, measles, mumps, rubella, polio, tetanus, whooping cough (pertussis) and others.
 If these diseases seem uncommon — or even unheard of — it's usually because these vaccines are doing their job.

 Still, you might wonder about the benefits and risks of childhood vaccines.
 Here are straight answers to common questions about childhood vaccines.